aryanrsuri/zigterpreter/README.md

 ###
-The author Thorsten Ball is smart, I reccomend buying the book to support his work Working on chapter 2 currently
+The author Thorsten Ball is smart, I reccomend buying the book to support his work Working on chapter 2 currently, in the pratt parser

 ###
 If you have any code reccomendations based on what you see, please let me know as I am simply learning Zig (not an expert)